 Programs for Grades 6 & Up

-Tickets are $8 per student with one free adult ticket per 10 students.
+Tickets are $8 per student and $10 per adult.
 Advance orders only.
-Friday Matinees School Program fee ($75) required.
 To order tickets, contact our Group Sales Manager at 206.215.4818 or firstname.lastname@example.org.

 Subject to availability.
 Restrictions apply.
 Programs subject to change.

 Ludovic Morlot, conductor

 Daniil Trifonov, piano

 Wagner: Overture to Die Meistersinger